wanderwallet/Wander/wander-connect-sdk/README.md

 3. `yarn dev:iframe`

-   The Wander Embedded App should now be running at `http://localhost:5173`.
+   The Wander Connect App should now be running at `http://localhost:5173`.

-After this, you can use the Wander Embedded App in 2 different ways:
+After this, you can use the Wander Connect App in 2 different ways:

 - As a standalone app, you can just access `http://localhost:5173` and start using it.
 Note, however, that this is not how developers will be using it, so you might find some differences when testing some features (e.g. when running inside an iframe, we must use unpartitioned state for some features, like authentication, to work properly).

 - Embedded inside an iframe (**recommended**).
-In this case, you need a "test app" that install the Wander Embedded SDK to load the app inside an iframe.
+In this case, you need a "test app" that install the Wander Connect SDK to load the app inside an iframe.
 The section below explains different ways to do that.

 <br />

-### Using the Wander Embedded SDK
+### Using the Wander Connect SDK

-The minimum setup you must do to get Wander Embedded to work on a project looks like this:
+The minimum setup you must do to get Wander Connect to work on a project looks like this:

 ```javascript
   import { WanderConnect } from "@wanderapp/connect";